micmejia/bible-dump/AMPC/Matthew/Matt 17.md

-_But this kind does not go out except by prayer and fasting_.
+But this kind does not go out except by prayer and fasting.